OtterKring/MIM_ImportScript_myBestPractice/README.md

 ### The classic, code centric approach

-In most references about importing scripts I found a copy Mr Grandfeldt's technique to build the output hashtable for MIM:
+In most references about importing scripts I found a copy of Mr Grandfeldt's technique to build the output hashtable for MIM:

 ```
 # define a hashtable